averagegalmarcy/Blog/content/blog/hello-world/index.md

 date: '2019-01-02'
 ---

-This is my first post on my new fake blog!
-How exciting!
+This is my first post about my coding experience!

 I'm sure I'll write a lot more interesting things in the future.